-Cost-Per-Action (CPA) is a methodology for setting online advertising rates that is specifically based on measurable actions such as registrations or sales.
+Cost-Per-Action (CPA) is a methodology for setting online advertising rates that are specifically based on measurable actions such as registrations or sales.

 Online advertising professionals use different payment models to compensate marketers and publishers.
 Other models like cost-per-click and cost-per-mille do not ask for so much from the marketers or publishers.

-CPL campaigns guarantee that the advertiser or client will get a certain number of leads, but the quality of the leads is often widely open to interpretation and negotiation.
+CPL campaigns guarantee that the advertiser or client will get a certain number of leads, but the quality of the leads is often wide open to interpretation and negotiation.

 The expected Return on Investment (ROI) of CPL campaigns is usually higher than Cost-Per-Click and Cost-Per-Mille strategies, but if prospects do not see too much value on the proposal they encounter, they may enter unreliable or even outright false information instead of solid leads.